waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Twigs are not traps that cause failure.
 They are a core mechanic for repositioning the Farfetch'd.
 The goal is to use a combination of stepping on twigs and direct herding to guide it to the apprentice.
 - **Archived Failed Hypotheses:**
     - The `HEADBUTT_TREE` tiles are not the twigs for the puzzle.
+    - The Farfetch'd is summoned by stepping on or off a twig.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.